 If your use of magic is more or less just a small supplement to a predominantly melee character, you may want to keep your standard Estus Flask count high and your Ashen Estus Flasks low.

 Types of Magic

-Now that you understand how to employ magic to some degree of functionality, it’s time to take a look different categories of magic available to you.
-In simple terms, there are three different types of magic, not including their “dark” variants: Miracles, Sorcery and Pyromancy.
+Now that you understand how to employ magic to some degree of functionality, it’s time to look at the available categories.
+In simple terms, there are three different types of magic, not including their “dark” variants: Miracles, Sorcery, and Pyromancy.

-Miracles include a variety of different spells, including, but not limited to, lightning based projectiles and weapon buffs and individual and group healing casts (useful if you’re playing co-op).
-In order to use miracles, you need to have a chime or talisman equipped in your main or off hand.
+Miracles include various spells, including, but not limited to, lightning-based projectiles and weapon buffs and individual and group healing casts (useful if you’re playing co-op).
+You must have a chime or talisman in your main or off-hand to use miracles.

-As stated previously, miracles scale with the Faith stat and additionally require a high level in this category to be able to use the most impressive ones.
+As stated previously, miracles scale with the Faith stat and require a high level in this category to use the most impressive ones.

-Sorceries are more geared towards players who want a mage type character, and like sorceries include different projectile based attacks and weapon buffs, but also some interesting “utility” spells that can be mixed in to good effect.
+Sorceries are more geared toward players who want a mage-type character.
+Sorceries include different projectile-based attacks, weapon buffs, and some interesting “utility” spells that can be mixed into sound effects.

-Pyromancies, as the name suggests, are predominantly flame based spells occupy a sort of hybrid position between Miracles and Sorceries.
-They don’t have a single individual stat that they scale with, but instead scale, to some degree, with both Faith and Intelligence, as well as the casting weapon you are using.
+Pyromancies, as the name suggests, are predominantly flame-based spells occupying a hybrid position between Miracles and Sorceries.
+They don’t have a single individual stat that they scale with but instead scale, to some degree, with Faith and Intelligence, as well as the casting weapon you are using.

 While investing in both Faith and Intelligence can seem a bit inelegant (you generally want to pick one or the other, never both unless you are trying some crazy builds), the good news is you don’t need as high of a level in either of these stats to gain full access to the roster of available pyromancies.